mbelmontes7/mbelmontes7/README.md

 Hi there 👋🏻

-My name is Magaly, I'm learing how to code in javascript 👩🏻‍ 💻  I make videos about my journey on Tiktok 👉🏻  Currently working on:
+My name is Magaly, 👩🏻‍ 💻
+👉🏻  Currently working on:
 📐 Building a multiplication table web app
-📹 Making videos online sharing my journey 👾